 Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Looking for the best kid-friendly restaurants and cafés in Singapore where kids can run wild nearby?
-We’ve already lined up all the places in Singapore where kids eat free but you’d be surprised just how many cafés and restaurants are kid-friendly with play areas, whether that be access to sand, a lawn, bouncy castles or a proper playground!
+We’ve already lined up all the spots where kids eat free but you’d be surprised just how many cafés and restaurants are kid-friendly with play areas from sandpits to bouncy castles or a proper playground!

 ↓ Scroll down to see the details of the best kid-friendly restaurants and cafes!